 Therefore, utilizing a virtual private network (VPN) to avoid malware is not recommended.
 Antivirus software is designed specifically for this purpose.
 However, virtual private networks (VPNs) can shield you from other types of cyberattacks.

 Take, for instance, attacks known as “Man-in-the-Middle” (MitM).
-In order to steal sensitive information from you, a cybercriminal will put themselves in the way between you and the application you’re using.
+To steal sensitive information from you, a cybercriminal will put themselves in the way between you and the application you’re using.
 If malicious actors want to carry out a Man-in-the-Middle attack against you, it will be extremely difficult for them to do so if your IP address and internet traffic are encrypted.
 Even if the attacker is successful in intercepting your traffic, it will be impossible for them to decipher it and, as a result, they will be unable to use it for a global protect VPN.

 In addition, a virtual private network (VPN) can assist you in warding off Distributed Denial of Service (DDoS) assaults.
 A Distributed Denial of Service attack, also known as a DDoS attack, is when a malicious actor uses a flood of fake traffic to try and bring down a server or network.
 In these kinds of attacks, something that is known as a botnet, which is essentially a malicious network of devices, is utilized.
 So, how exactly does a virtual private network safeguard you against this?